Nham95/EP-Playwright/README.md

 8. Includes a cleanup step at the very end of the test to remove the second article ("Keanu Reeves") from the watchlist to ensure a clean state after the test runs.

+## Important
+ Set the Environment variable for the credentials before running the test. export WIKI_USERNAME="YourWikipediaUsername" export WIKI_PASSWORD="YourWikipediaPassword"